Cover Letters

 Why this job?

-Draw on your research, especially what you have learnt from speaking with their staff (e.g. while meeting them at a fair or event, or during work shadowing/experience) as this will demonstrate an awareness and understanding of them that goes beyond the corporate website.
-Be specific about why the position is particularly attractive for you, and back this up with evidence from your past, or by linking this to your overall career plans, and what you find exciting about this sector.
+Draw on your research, especially what you have learned from other resources in addition to their website.
+For example, speaking with their staff at a careers event or reading reports they have written etc. as this will demonstrate an awareness and understanding of them that goes beyond the basics.
+Be specific about why the firm/position is particularly attractive to you - think about examples of the work they have done, their clients, their position in the market that makes them unique.

 Why you?

 Explain why you are well-suited to the position.
-Refer to the relevant skills, experience and knowledge you have and match what you say to the requirements outlined in the job description.
-Tell your story and highlight key evidence so that you are building on your CV, but not using exactly the same phrases.
+Refer to the most relevant skills, (c.3-5), experience and knowledge you have and match what you say to the requirements outlined in the job description.
 Make sure you read our guidance on demonstrating you fit the job criteria for more advice.

 Conclusion